Summary

 Various options are available to build a fence out of.
 Depending on your dog’s strength, you can make it out of wood or metal and any style you prefer.

-However, it is difficult to find a visually appealing fence that serves the purpose of protecting your garden from your pet at an affordable cost.
+However, finding a visually appealing fence that protects your garden from your pet at an affordable cost isn’t easy.

 Make Natural Barriers

 Putting up a good-quality fence requires a small investment.
-Setting up rocks is also a difficult task as it is pretty laborious to move them to your garden.
-The most accessible barriers to surround the perimeter of your garden are spiky plants like cactus, Dracaena, and bushes with thorns.
+Setting up rocks is also difficult, as moving them to your garden is laborious.
+The most accessible barriers to surround the perimeter of your garden are spiky plants like cacti and Dracaena and bushes with thorns.

-Coleus Canina is a plant that produces a pungent odour, planting which can keep your pet away.
-This option can also be used with an actual fence to provide double protection to your beloved plants.
+Coleus canina is a plant that produces a pungent odor, which can keep your pet away.
+This option can also be used with a fence to provide double protection to your beloved plants.

 Make Smart Use of Your Pet’s Dislikes